PAM-challenge-beta/2024-task1b/README.md

 ### Parameters Explained

-- `datasets_folder_path/`: The directory where the data is stored (i.e. a folder 'datasets' containing all the folders for each datasets).
+- `datasets_folder_path/`: The directory where the data is stored (i.e. a folder 'datasets' containing all the folders for each dataset).
 - `model_path/`: The directory containing the trained model from the previous step.

 ## Evaluate on test data

-Finally, please use the the `evaluation.py` script to compute the final evaluation metrics of the detector on the test dataset.
+Finally, please use the `evaluation.py` script to compute the final evaluation metrics of the detector on the test dataset.
 All participants will be evaluated in the same manner.

 ```shell
 python metrics.py annotations_test.csv detections.csv